huijelee/ELF22/README.md

 Each post contains a subreddit name, a title, a body text, and two target sentences: a troll comment and the following response.
 Each post includes two labels: Type of Trolls (2 labels) and Counter Response Strategies (7 labels).

 We note that the dataset may contain offensive, sexual, or hateful language.
 The dataset can be remixed, transformed, and built upon its contents, except for tracking and re-identifying authors.
+The use of the dataset is considered as the user's consent to the ethical guidelines described in our paper.

 |     Type    |  Train | Validation |  Test |  Total |
 |-------------|--------|------------|-------|--------|